awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 ## Step 1: Create a Service Account for Server Migration Connector in Active Directory<a name="ad-user"></a>

 The Server Migration Connector requires a service account in Active Directory\.
-As the connector configuration script is run on each SCVMM and Hyper\-V host, it grants permission on those hosts to this account\.
+As the connector configuration script is run on each SCVMM and Hyper\-V host, it grants permissions on those hosts to this account\.

 **Note**
 When configured in SCVMM mode, the SCVMM host and all the Hyper\-V hosts that it manages must be located in a single Active Directory domain\.
-If you have multiple Active Directory domains, you need to configure a connector for each\.
+If you have multiple Active Directory domains, configure a connector for each\.

 **To create the Active Directory user**

-1. Using the Active Directory Administrative Center on the Windows computer where your Active Directory forest is installed, an Active Directory administrator must create a new user and assign a password to it\.
+1. Using the Active Directory Administrative Center on the Windows computer where your Active Directory forest is installed, create a new user and assign a password to it\.

 1. Add the new user to the **Remote Management Users** group\.